Blog

 RN-Led Care Model

 Every patient who receives care from BrightStar Care of Burleson is under the clinical oversight of our Director of Nursing, a Registered Nurse.
 All care plans are developed by an RN and followed by our CNAs, HHAs, and LVNs under RN supervision.
-This chain of clinical accountability is unusual in the home care industry and makes a measurable difference in patient outcomes.
+This chain of clinical accountability is uncommon in the home care industry — and it makes a measurable difference in patient outcomes.

 Full Spectrum of Services — One Agency

 Many home care agencies offer either skilled nursing or personal care — not both.
 BrightStar Care provides everything from complex wound care and IV therapy to companionship and transportation, all through a single agency relationship.
-This is particularly valuable for HealthComp claims where a patient needs both skilled and non-skilled support: one agency means one authorization process and one care team.
+For HealthComp claims where a patient needs both skilled and non-skilled support, one agency means one authorization process and one care team.

 No Contracts Required

 Families are not locked into long-term agreements.
-Services scale up or down based on clinical need and HealthComp authorization — and if the patient's needs change, the plan of care adjusts accordingly.
+Services scale up or down based on clinical need and HealthComp authorization.
+If the patient's needs change, the plan of care adjusts accordingly.

 24/7 Availability With a Live Answer

-When a family in Briar Meadow calls at midnight because something has changed with their loved one, a real person answers the phone.
-Not a voicemail.
-Not an answering service that takes a message.
-A qualified care team member who can assess the situation and respond appropriately.
+When a family in Briar Meadow calls at midnight because something has changed with their loved one, a real person answers the phone — not a voicemail, not an answering service.
+A qualified care team member who can assess the situation and respond appropriately is always available.

 Experience With Workers' Comp and TPA Claims

-Our team is experienced in the documentation requirements, timelines, and communication expectations that come with workers' comp and TPA-administered claims.
-We understand that HealthComp case managers need timely updates, complete records, and clear clinical justification for every authorized service.
-We provide that without prompting.
+Our team understands the documentation requirements, timelines, and communication expectations that come with workers' comp and TPA-administered claims.
+HealthComp case managers need timely updates, complete records, and clear clinical justification for every authorized service.
+We provide that proactively — without needing to be prompted.

-Many families who are navigating a HealthComp plan are also wondering about Medicare — particularly for older patients who may be covered by both.
+Many families navigating a HealthComp plan are also asking about Medicare — particularly for older patients who may be covered by both.
 It is important to understand how these differ, because the coverage parameters are meaningfully different.

-Medicare's home health benefit is skilled-care-focused and requires that the patient be "homebound" under Medicare's definition.
-Medicare pays for medically necessary skilled nursing visits, therapy services, and home health aide services, but it does not pay for ongoing personal care or companion services when that is the only care needed.
-Medicare home health coverage is also tied to specific episode structures and does not cover indefinite long-term support.
+Medicare's home health benefit is skilled-care-focused.
+It requires that the patient be "homebound" under Medicare's definition.
+Medicare pays for medically necessary skilled nursing visits and therapy services, but it does not pay for ongoing personal care or companion services when those are the only care needed.
+Medicare home health coverage is tied to specific episode structures and does not cover indefinite long-term support.

-HealthComp-administered plans — particularly workers' compensation plans — often cover personal care, daily living assistance, and extended support that Medicare would not cover, because the injury or medical event creating the need is the direct subject of the claim.
-This is one reason why home care through a workers' comp TPA can be more comprehensive in the short term than Medicare's home health benefit.
+HealthComp-administered plans — particularly workers' compensation plans — often cover personal care, daily living assistance, and extended support that Medicare would not cover.
+This is because the injury or medical event creating the need is the direct subject of the claim.
+Home care through a workers' comp TPA can be more comprehensive in the short term than Medicare's home health benefit.

 Serving the SW Fort Worth and Burleson Community

 BrightStar Care of Burleson serves patients and families across a broad area of southwest Tarrant County and southern Johnson County.
-Our service area includes communities near Huguley Medical Center in Fort Worth, families in the Burleson city limits, and patients in surrounding neighborhoods and towns.
-We are familiar with the roads, the local facilities, and the communities we serve — and that local knowledge makes a practical difference when care needs to begin quickly following a hospital discharge or workplace injury.
+Our service area includes communities near Huguley Medical Center in Fort Worth, families throughout the Burleson city limits, and patients in the surrounding neighborhoods and towns.
+We are familiar with the roads, the local facilities, and the communities we serve — and that local knowledge matters when HealthComp home health care needs to begin quickly following a hospital discharge or workplace injury.

-Whether your family member lives in the Hidden Creek neighborhood in Burleson, the Summer Creek area near SW Fort Worth, or out toward Granbury near Lake Granbury Medical Center, BrightStar Care of Burleson can reach you with Joint Commission Accredited home care.
+Whether your family member lives in the Hidden Creek neighborhood in Burleson, the Summer Creek area near SW Fort Worth, the Briar Meadow community, or out toward Granbury near Lake Granbury Medical Center, BrightStar Care of Burleson can reach you with Joint Commission Accredited home care.
+We also serve families near Pecan Manor Nursing and Rehabilitation in Kennedale and throughout the Rendon area near Fleurdleys Assisted Living.
+You can also explore BCBS home health care in SW Fort Worth/Burleson if you are covered under a Blue Cross Blue Shield plan.

 Frequently Asked Questions